 The data show that the average debtor has a household size of around three family members.
 In terms of marital status, 49.4% of filers are married, however the proportion is higher for Chapter 13 filers.
 In addition, not all married debtors file for bankruptcy jointly, though 34.5% of the filers do file jointly.
 Filers earn an average of \$35,954 per year.
-Relative to gender, 67% of debtors (as the main filer) are male.
-Only 15% of filers have criminal records, and 7% have their own business.
+Relative to gender, 67.4% of debtors (as the main filer) are male.
+Around 15% of filers have criminal records (e.g., arrest records, court conviction records, traffic violations) and 7% have their own business.
 Over the same period, debtors have had \$105,272 in real property on average.
 Finally, the typical bankruptcy filer carries around \$175,943 in debts.